CLI Authentication

 redo login

 This opens your default browser to the Redo login page.
-Sign in with your account, and the CLI will automatically receive your credentials.
+Sign in with your account, and the CLI will automatically receive an organization token and save it in the global Redo config.

 Check Your Auth Status